Pre-trained Gaussian Processes for Bayesian Optimization: Experiment Details and More Results

+Note that $\rho_T$ is the max information gain over $T$ observations of the pre-trained GP.
+The last term, $\zeta\sigma_*(1-\frac{\sigma_*}{\sqrt{c+\sigma_*^2}})$, involves the ground truth noise parameter, and it is irreducible due to the assumed observation noise. \end{proof}

-\section{Experiment details and more results}
+\section{Experiment Details and More Results}

 In this section, we provide more empirical results on the impact of objective functions and acquisition functions in \hyperbo.
-All experiment setups are the same as \S\ref{ssec:exp-summary}: offline and holding out related tasks.
+The experiment setups on PD1 are the same as \S\ref{sssec:hold-out-related}: offline and holding out related tasks.
+The experiment setups on HPO-B are the same as \S\ref{ssec:hpob}, which follows the original settings from \cite{pineda2021hpob}.